What do you get?

 What else do you need to know?

 Don't worry - you won't be on your own!
-You will be provided with written materials specific to the role, as well as continuous support, coaching and guidance from your local Puppy Training Instructor.
+Once registered, you will have access to the Hearing Dogs online portal where there is a wealth of knowledge & information about training our dogs alongside 'Dog Club Live' our monthly online training class for all volunteers.
+As well as this you will have virtual dog classes & one-to-one support, coaching and guidance from your local Puppy Training/Dog Training Instructor.
 Extra support may come from your group of volunteer peers who will be training puppies of the same age.

 Volunteer Puppy Training FAQs